timalbert/livefortheline/source/_updates/2023-04-06-2-years-later.md

 Even so, it is well with my soul.
 </x-blockquote>

-While my cancer remains stable, I am hyper-aware of how quickly things can change.
-Pray for me, that "whatever my lot" turns out to be, I'll take heart, because _it is well with my soul_.
+While my cancer remains stable, I am hypervigilant over how quickly things can change.
+Pray for me, that "whatever my lot" turns out to be, I'll take heart knowing _it is well with my soul_.

 <img alt="Caleb at the Farber" src="/assets/images/caleb-dfci.jpg" />